Lila Kedrova: Early life

-She then played a series of eccentric and crazy women in Hollywood films.
-In 1983, she reprised her role as Madame Hortense on Broadway in the musical version of Zorba the Greek, winning both a Tony Award for Best Performance by a Featured Actress in a Musical and a Drama Desk Award in the process.
+In 1983, she reprised her role as Madame Hortense on Broadway in the musical stage version of Zorba the Greek, winning both a Tony Award for Best Featured Actress in a Musical and a Drama Desk Award for Outstanding Featured Actress in a Musical in the process.
 In 1989, she played Madame Armfeldt in the London revival of A Little Night Music.

+Personal life

-Her second husband was Canadian stage director Richard Howard (1932–2017).
+Kedrova's second husband was Canadian stage director Richard Howard (1932–2017).
+She retired from acting in the mid-1990s due to Alzheimer's disease.

 Death

 In 2000, Kedrova died at her summer home in Sault Ste.
-Marie, Ontario, of pneumonia, having suffered a long time with Alzheimer's disease.
-She was cremated.
-Her ashes are buried in her family grave in the Russian cemetery in Paris.
+Marie, Ontario, of pneumonia.
+Her remains were cremated, and her ashes are buried in her family grave in the Sainte-Geneviève-des-Bois Russian Cemetery in Paris.